Thomas Belsham: Works

 Belsham's first work of importance, Review of Mr Wilberforces Treatise entitled Practical View (1798), was written after his conversion to Unitarianism.
 His most popular work was the Evidences of Christianity; the most important was his translation and exposition of the Epistles of St Paul (1822).
 He was also the author of a work on philosophy, Elements of the Philosophy of the Human Mind (1801), which is entirely based on Hartley's psychology.

 In 1812 Belsham published the Memoirs of the Late Reverend Theophilus Lindsey, M.A., his predecessor at Essex Street.
 This included a chapter titled "American Unitarianism" arguing that many American clergy entertained Unitarian views.
 The Calvinist minister Jedidiah Morse published the chapter separately, as part of his campaign against New England's liberal ministers—contributing to "the Unitarian Controversy" (1815) that eventually produced permanent schism among New England's Congregationalist churches.

 His main Christological work was A Calm Inquiry into the Scripture Doctrine concerning the Person of Christ (1817).

 Belsham was one of the most vigorous and able writers of his church, and the Quarterly Review and Gentlemans Magazine of the early years of the 19th century abound in evidences that his abilities were recognized by his opponents.

-[Thomas Belsham et al.,] The New Testament, An improved version upon the basis of Archbishop Newcome's new translation with a corrected text and notes critical and explanatory.
-London: Richard Taylor & Co., 1808.
-Boston 1809.
+Thomas Belsham took credit for the anonymously published 1808 The New Testament, in an Improved Version, upon the Basis of Archbishop Newcome's New Translation.
+This text's rendering of John 1:1 has been cited since the 1950s by the Watchtower Society in defense of their rendering of the same passage.